FP-RESOMUS, a Fellowship Program of the NCCR MUST and the Cluster of Excellence RESOLV

 - abide by the mobility rules of MSCA (see our Guidelines for details and definitions)

-The first Call for applications closed on February 28: check the Timeline page for details on new calls.
+The second Call for applications will open on November 1, 2019.
 The submission forms are available under Guidelines.

 Contact and FAQ